 Actively Supported Tighten Injured Recipients Success Stories!

 At 21, Aaron suffered a C6-T1 injury as a result of a motorcycle accident when a driver made a left turn in front of him.
 Since his accident in Jan 2014, he got his drivers license, is pursuing a college degree, is a tournament angler, photographs his travels, writes and advocates for disabled outdoor recreational access.
 Aaron has recently been medically approved for his Mariners Captains License so that he may introduce others to the wonderfully healing adventures he pursues on the water.
+Click the Video under his name for his Story video.

 In April 2015, at age 26, Austin was involved in a car accident that left him paralyzed at the C5-7 level.
 Before his accident, he fished nearly everyday.
 Since his accident, he has modified his truck (it's way cool) and he works as a Civil Engineer part time.